BEAUSEJOUR TEEN CLINIC

 3: Please come alone or with one support person, no groups.

-4: If you are feeling ill, are on full isolation or have travelled out of province in the last 14 days, please call and we will work something out with you.
+4: If you are feeling ill, are on full isolation or have traveled out of province in the last 14 days, please call and we will work something out with you.

 Oakbank Teen Clinic: 204-268-5180 Wednesdays 11-4